 Plato on Rhetoric and Poetry

-Plato's discussions of rhetoric and poetry are both extensive and influential.
+Plato’s discussions of rhetoric and poetry are both extensive and influential.
 As in so many other cases, he sets the agenda for the subsequent tradition.
 And yet understanding his remarks about each of these topics—rhetoric and poetry—presents us with significant philosophical and interpretive challenges.
 Further, it is not initially clear why he links the two topics together so closely (he suggests that poetry is a kind of rhetoric).
 Plato certainly thought that matters of the greatest importance hang in the balance, as is clear from the famous statement that “there is an old quarrel between philosophy and poetry” (Republic, 607b5–6).
 In his dialogues, both this quarrel and the related quarrel between philosophy and rhetoric amount to clashes between comprehensive world-views—those of philosophy on the one hand, and of poetry or rhetoric on the other.
 What are these quarrels about?
 What does Plato mean by “poetry” and “rhetoric”?
 The purpose of this article is to analyze his discussions of rhetoric and poetry as they are presented in four dialogues: the Ion, the Republic, the Gorgias, and the Phaedrus.
-Plato is (perhaps paradoxically) known for the poetic and rhetoric qualities of his own writings, a fact which will also be discussed in what follows.
+Plato is (perhaps paradoxically) known for the poetic and rhetorical qualities of his own writings, a fact which will also be discussed in what follows.

 - 1. Introduction